Japanese destroyer Tanikaze (1940): Battle of Kula Gulf

 With their fellow cruiser sunk, St. Louis and Honolulu and their destroyers targeted the remaining Japanese destroyers.
 USS O'Bannon and Radford each unloaded a full spread of 10 torpedoes at Tanikaze, but none hit.
 Tanikaze was instead hit by a 6-inch (152 mm) shell, but it failed to explode and only caused cosmetic damage.
-Managing to withdraw from the battle, she reloaded their torpedo tubes, and after returning to the scene of the engagement Tanikaze along with Suzukaze attempted to search for Niizuki survivors but failed to locate any, and they managed to come within firing range of the destroyer but failed to engage.
+Managing to withdraw from the battle, she reloaded their torpedo tubes, and after returning to the scene of the engagement Tanikaze along with Suzukaze attempted to search for Niizuki survivors but failed to locate any, and they managed to come within firing range of the destroyer Nicholas but failed to engage.
 Tanikaze regrouped with the troop transport force, which successfully landed 1,600 troops to Kolombangara.